jdi-docs/jdi-light/source/includes/_tutorial.md

 For our needs we should write two methods: submit and check<br/>
 As for Login Form in order to manage different Test Data via Contact Form we should check values for null.
 For only one case for example just Fill all fields we can avoid check for null and save some lines of code.<br/>
 In flexible approach we need 43+22=65 lines of code<br/>
-We can improve this code by using common method to clean and sendKeys for abstract WebElement - this will reduce code loc to 55.<br/>
+We can improve this code by using common method to clean and sendKeys for abstract WebElement - this will reduce code to 55.<br/>
 If we remove null validations, this will make our methods less common but will save additional 18 lines and reduce code to 37 lines for Form methods<br/><br/><br/><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ContactForm.java" target="_blank">See Selenium Contact Form code example (97)</a><br/>
 <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/sections/ShortContactForm.java" target="_blank">See Short Selenium Contact Form code example (69)</a><br/>